yangjiera/mergeBB/README.md

 Create two folder: img, img_crop.
 Then run mergeBB.py.
-Beforehand, you need to have an offine floder named orign_imgs that contains all images.
+Beforehand, you need to have an offine folder named orign_imgs that contains all images.